clamsproject/clams-python/documentation/app-baseclasses.rst

      - integer
      - ``1``
      - no
-     - Number of independent prompts the app runs in parallel (stacks into a single forward pass).
-The *size* of each prompt (how many images, how long the system/user text is, etc.) is NOT regulated by this parameter; that is each app's responsibility.
-Prompt count and per-prompt content size combine multiplicatively for GPU memory, so the two can blow up together.
-Catastrophic
+     - Number of independent prompts the app stacks into a single forward pass.
+Per-prompt content size is the app's responsibility; prompt count and per-prompt size combine multiplicatively for GPU memory.
+Keep at ``1`` on memory-tight setups; see the parameter's own description in :py:attr:`~clams.app.ClamsPromptableApp.promptable_parameters` for an OOM-risk example.
-       example: ``tfSamplingMode=all`` on a TimeFrame without
-       ``targets`` expands that TF into one image per native-FPS frame (300 images for a 10-second TF at 30fps); ``parallelPrompts=4`` then runs 4 such prompts in one forward pass (~1200 images), guaranteed OOM.
-Keep at ``1`` on memory-tight setups; raise only when per-prompt content is small and bounded.

 .. _promptable-customizing-defaults: